lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 1:41

+Naming and Blessing of Children

+18.6.3

+### Child Record Form and Blessing Certificate

 Before a child is blessed, a clerk uses [Leader and Clerk Resources (LCR)](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") to prepare a [Child Record Form](https://lcr.churchofjesuschrist.org/records/create-start "https://lcr.churchofjesuschrist.org/records/create-start").
 After the blessing, he creates the membership record in that system and prepares a [Blessing Certificate](https://lcr.churchofjesuschrist.org/records/certificates/child-blessing "https://lcr.churchofjesuschrist.org/records/certificates/child-blessing").
 This certificate is signed by the bishop and given to the child’s parents or guardians.

 The name on the membership record and certificate should match the birth certificate, civil birth registry, or current legal name.

+18.7

+## Baptism

 Baptism by immersion in water by one having authority is necessary for a person to become a member of the Church and receive the Holy Ghost.
 All who seek exaltation must follow the example of the Savior by receiving these ordinances.
 (See [Matthew 3:13–17](/study/scriptures/nt/matt/3?lang=eng&id=p13-p17#p13 "/study/scriptures/nt/matt/3?lang=eng&id=p13-p17#p13"); [John 3:3–7](/study/scriptures/nt/john/3?lang=eng&id=p3-p7#p3 "/study/scriptures/nt/john/3?lang=eng&id=p3-p7#p3"); [Acts 2:37–38](/study/scriptures/nt/acts/2?lang=eng&id=p37-p38#p37 "/study/scriptures/nt/acts/2?lang=eng&id=p37-p38#p37"); [2 Nephi 31:5–21](/study/scriptures/bofm/2-ne/31?lang=eng&id=p5-p21#p5 "/study/scriptures/bofm/2-ne/31?lang=eng&id=p5-p21#p5").)

 For information about baptism in special circumstances, see [38.2.8](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number46-p2803#title_number46 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number46-p2803#title_number46").

 ![boy being baptized](https://www.churchofjesuschrist.org/imgs/fe8aaa8c4b2f11edb286eeeeac1e260c0b03bd35/full/%21500%2C/0/default)

+18.7.1

+### Approval for a Person to Be Baptized and Confirmed

+18.7.1.1

+#### Children Who Are Members of Record

 The bishop holds the priesthood keys for baptizing 8-year-old members of record in a ward.
 These children should be baptized and confirmed on or as soon after their 8th birthday as is reasonable (see [Doctrine and Covenants 68:27](/study/scriptures/dc-testament/dc/68?lang=eng&id=p27#p27 "/study/scriptures/dc-testament/dc/68?lang=eng&id=p27#p27")).
 These are children for whom Church membership records already exist (see [33.6.2](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number21-p112#title_number21 "/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number21-p112#title_number21")).
 When they reach age 8, the bishop makes sure they have every opportunity to accept the gospel and be baptized and confirmed.